Do It Yourself Xeriscape Landscaping Ideas

 READ

-Raised Bed Garden Landscape Ideas
+Landscape Promotional Ideas

 In addition to planning the layout, choosing the right plants for your xeriscape garden is crucial.
 Opt for drought-tolerant species such as succulents, cacti, ornamental grasses, and native flowering perennials.
 These plants are naturally adapted to survive with minimal water and care, making them ideal for xeriscape landscaping.